sarah-antillia/Tensorflow-Tiled-Image-Segmentation-Oral-Cancer/README.md

 </table>
 <br>
 <br>
-As shown below, the tiled-inferred-mask contains more detailed pixel level information than the non-tiled-inffered-mask.<br>
+As shown below, the tiled-inferred-mask contains more detailed pixel level information than the non-tiled-inferred-mask.<br>
 <br>
 <table>
 <tr>